maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 <a name="mat-avarzeraexp"></a>
 ### `MAT` *avar*`=ZER`[(*aexp*,...)]

-Changes all of the slots in *avar* to 0, or if the optional *aexp*s are provided, only that subarray.
-Works for both 1-d vectors and 2-d matrixes.
+Changes all of the slots in *avar* to 0, or if the optional *aexp*s are provided, the result array will be resized to the subarray.
+Works for both 1-d vectors and 2-d matrixes, and matrixes do not have to be square.
 This statement was widely used in Dartmouth programs in order to quickly reset or resize an array, even in programs that did not make use of other matrix features.

 <a name="mat-avarconaexp"></a>
 ### `MAT` *avar*`=CON`[(*aexp*,...)]